hoffay/NW-Marketplace/testing.md

 ## Issue 18: Increase Search Bar Size and Font
 Tested by ensuring all other elements work as intended.
 Inspected element to make sure fonts were aligned and following 15/16px size

+## Issue 17: Align Nav Bar Items
+Tested by ensuring all the elements aligned as a group.

 ## Total Results S1
 | Issue | Result |
 |--|--|